-FY 2021 / FY 2022 (to date) Accomplishments: A joint labor-management committee revised the NMB Subject Codes.
+Recent accomplishments: A joint labor-management committee revised the NMB Subject Codes.
 The new codes are streamlined and reflect the current state of operations in the railroad industry.
 These codes will be used to provide data to the parties on the predominant issues being sent to arbitration for resolution.